Instability and self-propulsion of flexible autophoretic filaments: Introduction

 From the numerous works discussed above, it is evident that active stresses induce rich nonlinear dynamics in flexible filaments, with significant practical implications.
 Motivated by these findings, we explore a scenario in which autophoretic effects are the source of internal active stresses.
-Among the many possible surface patterns that result in complex chemo-elastohydrodynamic coupling, here we investigate the simple yet insightful case of filaments with homogeneous chemical surface properties.
+Among the many possible surface patterns that result in complex chemoelastohydrodynamic coupling, here we investigate the simple yet insightful case of filaments with homogeneous chemical surface properties.
 We describe a new mechanism in which a flexible, chemically isotropic filament that is otherwise stationary achieves self-propulsion in a viscous fluid due to a buckling instability.
+Recently, Butler \textit{et al.} \citep{butlerElastohydrodynamicsThreedimensionalChemically2026}\footnote{We note that we have been in communication with the team of Matthew Butler, Benjamin Walker, Tom Montenegro-Johnson, and Panayiota Katsamba (also an author of the present manuscript), who have recently submitted a complementary work titled “Elastohydrodynamics of three-dimensional chemically-active filaments” to the \textit{Journal of Fluid Mechanics}.
+While the present work was developed independently, we ensured that there is no significant overlap with their study after we became aware of it.} integrated SPT with an elastohydrodynamic solver \citep{walkerEfficientSimulationFilament2020a} to simulate the three-dimensional chemoelastohydrodynamics of self-actuated filaments with nonhomogeneous surface chemical properties.
+Their numerical study shows that the filaments undergo a buckling instability and reports a rich array of dynamic behaviors ranging from planar when semiflexible to out-of-plane conformations when highly flexible.
+For readers interested in a parametric study, we redirect them to the results from their simulations.
+In contrast, here we investigate theoretically the mechanism of the instability and characterize the resulting planar swimming modes via numerical simulations and scaling analysis -- aspects that are not covered in Ref.\citep{butlerElastohydrodynamicsThreedimensionalChemically2026}.